yeoldegrove/osism.github.io/docs/guides/deploy-guide/examples/testbed.md

    ```
    TODO: add a correct example for secure.yaml

 4. Prepare the deployment.
-The versions of Ansible and Terraform are checked and necessary
+The versions of Ansible and OpenTofu are managed automatically and necessary
    dependencies are cloned.

    ```sh
    make prepare
    ```

-5. Create the infrastructure with Terraform.
+5. Create the infrastructure with OpenTofu.

    ```sh
    make ENVIRONMENT=regiocloud create